Beyond-Notability/bn_framework/src/events-networks.md

 Because labels are long and overlap, only women with at least 5 event attendances have a visible name label, but you can see all the other names on hovering.

 Zoom and drag for the whole network are now working!
 It may still be a bit small on a laptop screen if the sidebar menu is open, but will expand if you close the menu (click on the arrow).
-It's unlikely to look very nice on a phone!

-Todo:

-- better tooltips and labels
-- highlight connections when you click on a node

 ```js